 - Turn on Enable chat features.

-When you turn chat features off, other functions like typing indicators and read receipts will also turn off.
+When you turn chat features off, other functions like typing indicators and read receipts also turn off.

 Chat features with other messaging appsRCS is an industry standard for operator messaging.
 This means that messaging apps that support RCS standard, like Samsung Messages, may connect to chat features by Google.
 To learn about other apps’ settings and data handling, refer to your messaging app’s documentation.